HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ### Size constraints
 The QGIS application is about 3.2GB.
 If you don't have enough space on your computer, the following places in the library have computers you can use:
-- [The Lamont Multimedia Lab](https://library.harvard.edu/services-tools/lamont-multimedia-lab) in B-level of Lamont (drop in hours 9am-10pm)
+- [The Lamont Multimedia Lab](https://library.harvard.edu/services-tools/lamont-multimedia-lab) in B-level of Lamont (drop in hours until 10pm daily)
-- [The Map Collection](https://library.harvard.edu/libraries/harvard-map-collection) in Pusey Library (you can drop by between 10-4:30, but to assure a time slot, you can email us at [maps@harvard.edu](mailto:maps@harvard.edu))
+- [The Map Collection](https://library.harvard.edu/libraries/harvard-map-collection) in Pusey Library (you can drop by between 10-4:30pm, but to assure a time slot, you can email us at [maps@harvard.edu](mailto:maps@harvard.edu))

 ### Mac users
 If you get an error message that Apple can’t check the app for malicious software, right-click the application and select `Open`.